MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

 respectively).

-I realised at this point it would be possible to plot the activity within each global intent region using a heatmap as the scatter graph is just spatial representation of every single location any player visited during the entire duration of the game.
+I realised at this point it would be possible to plot the activity within each global intent region using a heatmap as the scatter graph is just a spatial representation of every single location any player visited during the entire duration of the game.
+The JueWu-SL paper suggested splitting the Honor of Kings map into N x N regions where N = 24.
+However, from my experience of creating the [LoLRLE](https://github.com/MiscellaneousStuff/pylol) platform, I knew that the League of Legends map had dimensions of
+16,000 by 16,000 so changing N to 32 seemed like a good idea as it made the dimensions of each global region an even 500x500.

 <div style="text-align: center;">
    <img